COMMUNITY OF LA CONCHITA

 La Conchita Historical Event Triggers

-The following historical triggers were encountered in La Conchita and help to serve as indicators for a potential geological event:
+The following historical triggers help serve as indicators for a potential geological event at La Conchita:

 - 15″ of rainfall in 30 days or less